-On March 10th, Rachael Joseph, the Director of Outreach for Protect Minnesota and works with Bloomberg’s Everytown, had a piece in the Minneapolis Star Tribune attacking Dr. John Lott.
+On March 10th, Rachael Joseph, the Director of Outreach for Protect Minnesota and who works with Bloomberg’s Everytown, had a piece in the Minneapolis Star Tribune attacking Dr. John Lott.
 The piece was supposedly about Lott’s op-ed on Stand Your Ground laws, the Bloomberg group’s letter never actually takes issue with any of the points raised in Lott’s piece.
 It just shows that Bloomberg’s people are more interested in personal attacks and consistently refuse to debate the issues.
+This is very similar to the attacks that the Bloomberg people launched when Dr. Lott testified before the Minnesota state House on March 8th.
 Unfortunately, because of space limitations, Dr. Lott couldn’t respond to all the attacks, and the Star Tribune rewrote his letter so that it didn’t mention Joseph worked for gun control groups.
 His piece reads as follows:

 ‘STAND YOUR GROUND’ LAWS